My shopping cart

 As more companies and public entities start moving their services online, those with unreliable internet may fall behind and have trouble accessing the information they need.

-If children spend little-to-no time using computers and other types of technology at home, they may find themselves when they get to school.
+If children spend little-to-no time using computers and other types of technology at home, they may find themselves behind when they get to school.

 These days, digital literacy is a necessity if a student wants to succeed in school and in the workplace.
 If students aren’t getting much practise at home because they only have access to a computer or tablet at school, this may cause them to fall behind their peers.